 Dealing with teenagers can sometimes make you feel like you’re trapped in a perpetual re-run of the Me, Me, Me show.
-While going through the changes and challenges of puberty, sometimes teens get stuck on themselves and what’s important to them, to the exclusion of everyone else.
+While parents are focused in part on preparing kids for puberty, they’re also often facing the phenomenon of self-absorbed teens.

-Henry Ford Health System child and adolescent psychologist Nikki Sulaica, LLP, says parents anxious about their teens’ self-centeredness come to her asking how to help them be more concerned for others.
-The root of teens’ self-centeredness, Sulaica says, may rest in the amount of responsibility they take for their actions.
+Metro Detroit child and adolescent psychologist Nikki Sulaica, LLP, who has prior work experience with Henry Ford Health System, says parents anxious about their teens’ self-centeredness come to her asking how to help them be more concerned for others.
+The root of self-absorbed teens, Sulaica says, may rest in the amount of responsibility they take for their actions.

 “There’s a lot kids don’t have to be accountable for,” she says – particularly when parents rush in to rescue them every time they get stuck.